mehreencs87/auth0-webtask-quickstart/README.md

 }
 ```

-When the code above is submitted to https://sndbx.it.auth0.com/tenant1?key=abc123&name=world, the response will be *Hello, world*.
+When the code above is submitted to https://webtsk.it.auth0.com/tenant1?key=abc123&name=world, the response will be *Hello, world*.

 **NOTE** the context will not contain the *key* URL query parameter.

 ### What about modules

-The Auth0 Sandbox provides a uniform execution environment for all calls.
+The Auth0 Web Task provides a uniform execution environment for all calls.
 The environment contains several pre-installed Node.js modules which can be accessed with `require`.
 This is the list:

 ```
 async: ~0.9.0